lwu1822/sassy_squad/gamelesson.md

     add a position property set to relative
 2. body container
     1. to center the board in the middle of the page, in a body container add display property with flex.
+    2. add a height property
 3. .memory-card container
-    5. add a border property in the .memory-card container
+    1. add a border property with pixel and color details
-    6. add height and width properties to the .memory-card container
+    2. add height and width properties
+    3.
+4. .front-face and .back-face container
-    7. To align the front and back faces of the card, in the .front-face, .back-face container add a position property with value absolute so the element is positioned relative to the
+    1. To align the front and back faces of the card add a position property with value absolute so the element is positioned relative to the
 3. .memory-card:active (for the click affect)

-add a transform scale
+    1. add a transform property with scale add a transform scale